telerik/winforms-docs/gridview/selection/selecting-rows-and-cells-programmatically.md

 {{endregion}}

 ![gridview-selection-selecting-rows-and-cells-programmatically 004](images/gridview-selection-selecting-rows-and-cells-programmatically004.png)

 In this scenario all four cells will be added to the SelectedCells collection of RadGridView.
-You can access the instances
-          of the selected cells in the SelectedCells collection by index:
+You can access the instances of the selected cells in the SelectedCells collection by index:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Selection\Selection1.cs region=gettingSelectedCell}}
 {{source=..\SamplesVB\GridView\Selection\Selection1.vb region=gettingSelectedCell}}